Probate Fees Ontario

 • Real estate located outside Ontario.

-• Real estate subject to “joint tenancy with a right to survivorship.”
+• Real estate held in joint tenancy with right of survivorship.

-• Life insurance passed to a named individual.
+• Life insurance paid to a named beneficiary.

 • Jointly held bank accounts.

-Starting January 1, 2020, the estate representative must file an Estate Information Return within 180 days of receiving the Certificate of Appointment of Estate Trustee.
-This deadline extends to the next business day if it falls on a weekend or holiday.
+Since January 1, 2020, the estate representative must file an Estate Information Return within 180 days of receiving the Certificate of Appointment of Estate Trustee.
+Where the deadline falls on a weekend or holiday, it extends to the next business day.

-An Estate Information Return is not required if any of the following certificates are issued:
+An Estate Information Return is not required where the court issues any of the following certificates:

 • Certificate of Appointment of Succeeding Estate Trustee with a Will.